twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   --functions-folder=functions-folder  Specific folder name to be used for static functions

+  --load-system-env                    Uses system environment variables as fallback for variables specified in your
+                                       .env file.
+Needs to be used with --env explicitly specified.

   --override-existing-project          Deploys Serverless project to existing service if a naming conflict has been
                                        found.